-Do you want to switch domain name after migrating your shopping cart?
-LitExtension doesn’t provide the service of domain switching.
+Do you want to switch domain names after migrating your shopping cart?
 This guide will help you how to get the job done.

 To start with, let us clarify two basic terms:

-- NS (Name Server) – A server that handles queries from your computer, about the location of domain name’s various services.
-In most cases, websites have two name servers to which they’re pointed to.
+- NS (Name Server) – A name server is a computer application that implements a network service for providing responses to queries against a directory service.
+In most cases, websites have two name servers to point to.

-Here are the three most prevailing situations you might find yourself in after the automated migration:
+Here are the three most common situations you might find yourself in prior to the domain name switch:

-- You have both stores hosted by the same provider, under the same domain.
+- Both of your stores hosted by the same provider and under the same domain.
 Yet, your target store is in the subdirectory.

-- Both of your stores are hosted by the same provider, yet each of them has different domain name.
+- Both of your stores are hosted by the same provider.
+Yet each has a different domain name.

-- You have source and target stores hosted by different providers, under different domain names.
+- The source and target stores are hosted by different providers, but under different domain names.

-Let’s assume the Source store is source.com and Target store is: source.com/target-store
+Assuming that the Source Store is source.com and Target Store is source.com/target-store

 - Log in to your FTP